Skip to main content

 To combat the COVID-19 pandemic, we are pursuing several drug targets including the main protease (Mpro or 3CLpro), the papain-like protease (PLpro), the nucleoprotein, and the polymerase.
 In addition, we have developed FlipGFP and protease-Glo assays for the validation and invalidation of literature reported SARS-CoV-2 Mpro and PLpro inhibitors.

 • Discovery of novel SARS-CoV-2 Mpro inhibitors.
-We recently identified several promising Mpro inhibitors including boceprevir, GC-376, calpain inhibitors II and XII.
-Boceprevir, calpain inhibiotrs II and XII represent novel Mpro inhibitors that are distinct from previously reported Mpro inhibitors such as GC-376 analogs.
-All four compounds showed potent enzymatic inhibition and cellular antiviral activity against Mpro and infectious SARS-CoV-2 (Cell Res 2020).
-In collaboration with Dr. Yu Chen’s group at the University of South Florida we solved multiple X-ray crystal structures of Mpro with the hits (Sci Adv 2021).
-These high-resolution X-ray crystal structures provides a foundation for the designing of next-generation of Mpro inhibitors (ACS Pharmacol Transl Sci 2021).
+At the onset of the COVID-19 pandemic, we identified several promising SARS-CoV-2 main protease (Mpro) inhibitors through screening, including boceprevir, GC-376, and calpain inhibitors II and XII.
+Notably, boceprevir and calpain inhibitors II and XII represent novel chemotypes distinct from existing GC-376 analogs.
+All four compounds exhibited potent enzymatic inhibition and robust cellular antiviral activity against Mpro and infectious SARS-CoV-2 (Cell Res 2020).
+In collaboration with Dr. Yu Chen’s group at the University of South Florida, we determined multiple high-resolution X-ray crystal structures of Mpro bound to these inhibitors (Sci Adv 2021), providing critical insights for the rational design of next-generation Mpro inhibitors (ACS Pharmacol Transl Sci 2021).
+The identification of boceprevir as an Mpro inhibitor also contributed to the design of nirmatrelvir.
+Our current efforts focus on developing novel Mpro inhibitors effective against SARS-CoV-2 variants with resistance to nirmatrelvir and/or ensitrelvir.

 • Rational design of non-covalent SARS-CoV-2 Mpro inhibitors.
-Coupling structure-based drug design with the one-pot Ugi four-component reaction, we designed one of the most potent noncovalent inhibitors, 23R (Jun8-76-3A) that is structurally distinct from the canonical Mpro inhibitor GC376.
-Significantly, 23R is highly selective compared with covalent inhibitors such as GC376, especially toward host proteases.
-The cocrystal structure of SARS-CoV-2 Mpro with 23R revealed a previously unexplored binding site located in between the S2 and S4 pockets (J Med Chem 2021).
+By integrating structure-based drug design with the one-pot Ugi four-component reaction, we developed one of the most potent noncovalent SARS-CoV-2 Mpro inhibitors, 23R (Jun8-76-3A), which features a scaffold distinct from the canonical inhibitor GC-376.
+Importantly, 23R exhibits high selectivity, particularly over host proteases, compared to covalent inhibitors like GC-376.
+The co-crystal structure of SARS-CoV-2 Mpro bound to 23R revealed a previously unexplored binding site situated between the S2 and S4 pockets, offering new opportunities for the design of next-generation noncovalent Mpro inhibitors.
+(J Med Chem 2021).

 • Development of assays for SARS-CoV-2 Mpro and PLpro hit validation/invalidation.
-Structurally disparate compounds have been reported as Mpro inhibitors, raising the question of their target specificity.
-To elucidate the target specificity and the cellular target engagement of the claimed Mpro inhibitors, we systematically characterize their mechanism of action using the cell-free FRET assay, the thermal shift-binding assay, the cell lysate Protease-Glo luciferase assay, and the cell-based FlipGFP assay.
-Collectively, our results have shown that majority of the Mpro inhibitors identified from drug repurposing including ebselen, carmofur, disulfiram, and shikonin are promiscuous cysteine inhibitors that are not specific to Mpro, while chloroquine, oxytetracycline, montelukast, candesartan, and dipyridamole do not inhibit Mpro in any of the assays tested.
-Overall, our study highlights the need of stringent hit validation at the early stage of drug discovery (ACS Pharmacol Transl Sci 2020, PNAS 2021, Acta Pharm Sin B 2021).
+A variety of structurally diverse compounds have been reported as SARS-CoV-2 Mpro inhibitors, raising concerns about their target specificity.
+To address this, we systematically evaluated the mechanism of action and cellular target engagement of these claimed inhibitors using a comprehensive panel of assays, including a cell-free FRET assay, thermal shift binding assay, cell lysate Protease-Glo luciferase assay, and cell-based FlipGFP assay.
+Our findings revealed that many repurposed compounds, such as ebselen, carmofur, disulfiram, and shikonin, act as promiscuous cysteine modifiers rather than specific Mpro inhibitors, while others—including chloroquine, oxytetracycline, montelukast, candesartan, and dipyridamole—showed no Mpro inhibition in any assay.
+This study underscores the critical importance of rigorous hit validation early in the drug discovery process.
+(ACS Pharmacol Transl Sci 2020, PNAS 2021, Acta Pharm Sin B 2021).

 2. Drug Discovery and Pharmacology of Enterovirus Antivirals